Jax-Hax/a-complete-guide-to-programming/README.md

 3. Learn lists and functions by making hangman then blackjack
 5. Learn libraries by making a selenium client to interact with goodreads and lookup by author from command line
 6. OOP by making a book review list
+7. GUI with Tkinter
+8. Pivot to learning HTML,CSS, and Javascript